KarelKubat/smartlog/README.md

 - The timestamp format: the default is `"2006-01-02 15:04:05 MST"` (see e.g. the [Go time package](https://pkg.go.dev/time) or [Geeks for geeks](https://www.geeksforgeeks.org/time-formatting-in-golang/)).
 - Whether the time is displayed relative to localtime or to UTC.
 The default is `false`: the localtime is shown, not the UTC time.

-To change the defaults, simply modify the global variables in `smartlog/msg`:
+To change the defaults, simply modify the global variables in the package `"smartlog/msg"`:

 ```go
 import (